 The Rental Application Process

-So why exactly does a rental application typically take 48-72 hours?
+So why exactly does a rental application typically take so long?
 The answer lies in the three main components of the process.
 First a credit and background check will be conducted.
 There are companies that do these checks – they connect to national databases for credit and criminal background information, and depending on the company, they may also check eviction databases they maintain, search for social security number discrepancies, and show any previous attempts at verification from other property managers.
 These reports actually take up only a small amount of time and after inputting the information into their system, the average time for the reports to come back is probably less than an hour.
-The longest I’ve ever waited was about 3 hours.
+The longest I’ve ever waited was about 5 hours.

 The next two items are the real time killers.
 There are two items that need to be verified – your rental history and your employment and income.
 In order to do that, a property manager will send forms to your current landlord and employer.
 Along with those forms, they will send Page 4 of the TAR Residential Lease Application, which is an Authorization to Release Information Related to a Residential Lease Applicant (that’s a mouthful!).
 Much like it says in the form name, it gives your employer or landlord permission to release information to the company processing your rental application.

 Unfortunately, we often see these forms sent, but not returned in a timely fashion.
 We will often try to contact whoever is listed on your application (your boss, supervisor, or human resources manager or the apartment manager or landlord) a few times to see if we can speed up the process, but many times we are met with, “I didn’t receive that” or, “Can you send it again?”
 This is where the bottleneck occurs – without the forms, we can’t verify important information, so we just have to keep trying.